dyhpoon/create-dyhpoon-app/README.md

 You **don't** need to install or setup Webpack or Babel.
 They come packaged with `next`, so you can just start coding.

-After running `create-next-app`, you're good to go!
+After running `create-dyhpoon-app`, you're good to go!

 ## Getting Started